Advanced General Dentistry

 School of Dentistry Clinic

 An important aspect of any dental practice is effective communication with laboratory personnel.
 During residency, each resident is expected to work with laboratory personnel.
 This will enhance the base knowledge of the process of fabrication of dental prostheses and increase their appreciation of laboratory personnel.
-On the difficult and complex cases, the resident must make arrangements to be supervised during treatment of the cases by the specialist.
-This can be either in the AEGD/GPR clinic or in the specialty clinic.
 The overall general supervision of the case will be the resident's responsibility in consultation with the generalist faculty.

 Jackson Medical Mall Clinic